Current Students

 Flexible Core, Six Courses / 18 Credits

-One course in each category plus an additional sixth course from any one of the categories.
+One course in each category plus an additional sixth course from any one of the following categories:

 The College Option